Samyang 14mm f/2.8 IF ED UMC Aspherical: Description

 The hood of the lens is fixed and the front element protrudes extensively, forcing the lens cap to take an unconventional shape, covering the entire hood.
 This also does not allow the placing of a filter in the front.

 The lens contains one glass aspherical element and one hybrid aspherical element.

 It is also sold under a number of different brands such as Rokinon, Vivitar and Bower.

 Samyang has announced the AE version of the lens for Nikon which includes a CPU and electronic contacts to allow for automatic exposure in all modes, including in camera models that do not normally support automatic exposure with manual focus Nikon Ai lenses.
-The AE version became available on the 28th of December 2010 with the suggested retail price of 389 EUR.
+The AE version became available on 28 December 2010 with the suggested retail price of 389 EUR.